Eddie Rosario Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

+- The Rockies pitching staff ranks last in MLB with a collective 7.5 strikeouts per nine innings.

-- The Rockies have a 5.18 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies have a 5.23 team ERA that ranks 29th across all league pitching staffs.

-- The Rockies rank 25th in baseball in home runs surrendered (91 total, 1.3 per game).
+- The Rockies surrender the fifth-most home runs in baseball (94 total, 1.3 per game).

-- Lamet (1-3) takes the mound for the Rockies in his fourth start of the season.
-He's put together a 10.80 ERA in 21 2/3 innings pitched, with 26 strikeouts.
+- The Rockies will send Seabold (1-2) out to make his ninth start of the season.
+He is 1-2 with a 4.70 ERA and 42 strikeouts in 53 2/3 innings pitched.

-- In his most recent appearance on Sunday, the righty tossed five innings against the San Diego Padres, giving up two earned runs while surrendering six hits.
+- His last time out came on Monday against the Boston Red Sox, when the right-hander threw six innings, surrendering one earned run while allowing six hits.

-- The 30-year-old has amassed a 10.80 ERA and 10.8 strikeouts per nine innings across 15 games this season, while allowing a batting average of .362 to opposing hitters.
+- The 27-year-old has an ERA of 4.70, with 7 strikeouts per nine innings, in 15 games this season.
+Opposing hitters have a .265 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.